 - " Short-term indicates that the project should be started in the next 1 to 5 years due to sensitive resources, desire for use, or the improvement needs to happen before another project. - " Mid-term indicates that the project should be started in the next 6 to 15 years.
 These projects may be just as important as Short-term projects, but they may be more expensive or more planning needs to be completed before they can be implemented. - " Long-term or Visionary projects are those that will be completed after 16 years.
 These are projects that may be difficult to complete due to land ownership, funding, or community support.
-More planning will need to be done in the next decade in order to determine if these projects will become reality. - Ongoing or as opportunities arise are projects that don't have specific time frames and should be considered annually in staffing and operations planning
+More planning will need to be done in the next decade in order to determine if these projects will become reality. - " Natural-resrouce Related items are often ongoing, don't have specific time frames, can be accomplished as opportunities or issues arise, and should be considered annually in staffing and operations planning